Installing Radon-Resistant Features

 Who should I hire to install radon-resistant features?

 Talk to your builder about installing a radon-reduction system during major renovations or new construction.
 Radon-resistant features can be easily and inexpensively installed with common building practices and materials.
 Many builders already incorporate some of these steps in the construction of their houses to control moisture or increase energy efficiency, using either their own crews or a radon contractor.
+To find out about builders in your location use the EPA Directory (link is external).

 What are radon-resistant features?